 THE IMGA CALLS GAME DEVELOPERS FROM TURKEY

 The IMGA calls Game Developers From Turkey!
-Zain Jordan Chief Executive Officer Ahmad Hanandeh commented: “We are excited for the coming IMGA MENA competition which is held for the second year in a row at Amman, which contributes in establishing that Jordan is set on the roadmap of global mobile gaming which consequently sheds the light on young Jordanian talents.
-Our partnership with IMGA highlights the efforts exerted by the region’s designers and developers and enable them to reserve a unique place for MENA on the global mobile gaming map, as we are aiming as well to support youth and help them promote their innovative ideas on local and global scales.”
+Zain Jordan Chief Executive Officer Ahmad Hanandeh commented: “We are excited for the coming IMGA MENA competition which is held for the second year in a row at Amman, which contributes to establishing that Jordan is set on the roadmap of global mobile gaming which consequently sheds the light on young Jordanian talents.
+Our partnership with IMGA highlights the efforts exerted by the region’s designers and developers and enables them to reserve a unique place for MENA on the global mobile gaming map, as we are aiming as well to support youth and help them promote their innovative ideas on local and global scales.”

 Submitted games will be played by an online jury that will decide which nominees move on to become finalists.
-A jury made up of the best gaming experts in Middle East North Africa will then select winners.
+A jury made up of the best gaming experts in the Middle East and North Africa will then select winners.
 Awarded games will automatically have a chance to win another prize during the 14th IMGA Global edition in San Francisco.
 To be considered for nomination, submitted games must have been released after May 2016, or have not yet been published.
-Game submissions will only be accepted from the following countries: Algeria, Bahrein, Egypt, Iran, Iraq, Jordan, Kuwait, Lebanon, Yemen, United Arab Emirates, Libya, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Syria, Tunisia, Turkey.
+Game submissions will only be accepted from the following countries: Algeria, Bahrein, Egypt, Iran, Iraq, Jordan, Kuwait, Lebanon, Yemen, United Arab Emirates, Libya, Morocco, Oman, Palestine, Qatar, Saudi Arabia, Syria, Tunisia, and Turkey.

 To join the conversation, you can also follow us on Twitter or Facebook.